-What You Should Know About Diabetic Foot Care
+What You Should Know About Diabetic Foot Care in Roseburg, OR

 Diabetes is a serious medical condition, and a growing problem for the U.S. population.
 Over 30 million people are diabetic – including 7.2 million who are undiagnosed – and another 84 million are considered prediabetic.
 Prediabetes is a condition wherein blood sugar levels are higher than a healthy range but are not high enough to merit an actual diagnosis of diabetes.